ashwani-cse/product-service-api/README.md

 If you see any vulnerability, try to update with latest version of that dependency.
 In this project i found vulnerability with jackson-databind-core in 2.15.x versions.
 So i updated pom with dependency management with latest jackson-databind core version.

+Note: for github use to commit/push and pull create a token from developer settings then in-place of password enter that token.
+Because from 2021, password has disabled for security reason.

 ## Social Profile
 - [LinkedIn](https://www.linkedin.com/in/ashwanicse/)